Search Menu

 Onions can cause more damage to your dog than just bad breath.
 This pungent culinary favorite might add flavor to your dishes, but it contains a toxin that can cause serious complications for dogs.

-Are Onions Toxic to Dogs?
+Why Are Onions Toxic to Dogs?

-Yes, onions are toxic to dogs and should not be ingested.
 Onions contain a toxic principle known as N-propyl disulfide.
 This compound causes a breakdown of red blood cells, leading to anemia in dogs.

 The toxin causes oxidative damage to your dog’s red blood cells by attaching to the oxygen molecules in those cells.
 This reduces the ability of the red blood cells to carry oxygen and also tricks your dog’s body into thinking that the blood cell is an invader.
 The red blood cell is destroyed in a process known as hemolysis, resulting in hemolytic anemia.

-What Parts of Onions are Toxic to Dogs?
+What Parts of Onions Are Toxic to Dogs?

 All parts of the onion plant are toxic to dogs, including the flesh, leaves, juice, and processed powders.
 Whether raw or cooked, fried or powdered, onions and the rest of the allium family, which includes shallots, leeks, chives, and garlic, are harmful to dogs.

-Onion powder is in a surprisingly wide range of foods, from soups to baby food.
 It only takes 100 grams of onion (about the size of a medium onion) per 20 kilograms of a dog’s weight to cause toxic effects, which means that a 45-pound dog would only have to eat one medium-to-large onion to experience dangerous toxicity levels.
-Since most dogs would happily devour a bag of unattended onion rings or an onion casserole given the opportunity, this is a serious concern.

 Symptoms of Onion Toxicity in Dogs